-Fee bates are under consideration for vehicles.
+Fee bates will again be investigated for vehicles.
 The basic principle of fee bates is that levies are imposed upon less efficient vehicles and the funds collected used to cross-subsidise more efficient vehicles.
-National Treasury is simultaneously developing "A Framework for Considering Market-Based Instruments to Support Environmental Fiscal Reform on South Africa".
+National Treasury is simultaneously implementing the Framework for Environmental Fiscal Reform on South Africa.
 These two developments are being aligned to achieve the desired impact.